AmyLi1025/weather_demo/README.md

 It's a demo applciation of weather forecast.
 Please clone this git project to your local IDE and execute  `npm install` to install dependencies.

+The default city is configured as Dalian, CN.

+Please note that IE is not supported.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.